Agleason1/Global-Vaccination-and-Disease-Incidence--Cattle-Pigs-Poultry/README.md

 ## 2. Running the code

 Each Jupyter Notebook specifies the relevant kernel to use.
-The program files can be run in any order as the repository contains intermediate data outputs from each '.ipynb' file.
+The program files can be run in any order as the repository contains intermediate data outputs from each `.ipynb` file.

 However, to reproduce findings from start (raw data) to finish (end results), run the code files in the following order: